 Of the few Christians among the Eastern Hmu, most are members of Catholic churches.
 The vast majority of this group, however, have never heard the gospel.
-Protestant work began in Guizhou in 1877, but it was not until 1896 that an effort was made to focus on the Hmu.
+Protestant work began in Guizhou in 1877, but it was not until 1896 before there was an effort to focus on the Hmu.
 The three Hmu language groups have proven more resistant to Christianity than Miao in other parts of China.
 Today, despite their considerable population, there are no more than a handful of ministries conducting any Christian work among the Eastern Hmu.

 Without the guidance of Christ, these people will be lost in this life and the life to come.
 They need someone to go to them as Christ-bearers.

 Pray for the spiritual blindness and bondage to the evil one to be removed so they can understand and respond to Christ.

 Pray for the Lord to provide for their physical and spiritual needs as a testimony of his power and love.